workerman/redis-queue

 unsubscribe(mixed $queue)

-Sometimes, some projects run in an Apache or PHP-FPM environment and cannot use the workerman/redis-queue project.
-You can refer to the following function to implement sending:
+Sometimes, some projects run in an Apache or PHP-FPM environment where the workerman/redis-queue project cannot be used.
+You can refer to the following function implementation for sending messages:

 function redis_queue_send($redis, $queue, $data, $delay = 0) {